ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file will start the RViz with the configuration file defined in the ``turtle_tf2_py`` package.
-This RViz configuration will set the world frame, enable TF visualization and a top-down view.
+This RViz configuration will set the world frame, enable TF visualization, and start RViz with a top-down view.

 7 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^^^